 This will keep your kids occupied for hours!
 Buy some inexpensive concrete pavers and spray paint in as many colors as you want.
 Paint the pavers and then use another color to add numbers.
 Lay them out and in a hopscotch pattern.
 This is great because you can pick it up and put it away if you don’t want to kill the grass underneath.

-These simple, inexpensive DIY projects will make your backyard the place to be this summer.
+These simple, inexpensive DIY backyard crafts will make your place the place to be this summer.
 Make sure to invite your neighbors so they can see all your efforts.
-They’ll be impressed and you’ll have had fun making them.
+They’ll be impressed and you’ll have fun making them.
+Guaranteed!